HellishOblivion/Servito/README.md

 # Servito

-This library is an easy and fast way to make a simple server in Java, it handles async operations and provides a support for databases
+This library is an easy and fast way to make a simple server in Java, it handles async operations and provides a support for databases.

 Implementation example: https://pastebin.com/LcHN8cSK